suku60/moviesaurus_backend/README.md

 DELETE method: delete all orders

 http://localhost:3000/orders/:id/
-DELETE methos: delete an order by id
+DELETE method: delete an order by id

 ### How to run